Acute lymphoblastic leukemia: Classification

-In 2008, the World Health Organization classification of acute lymphoblastic leukemia was developed in an attempt to create a classification system that was more clinically relevant and could produce meaningful prognostic and treatment decisions.
+In 2008, the World Health Organization (WHO) classification of ALL was developed in an attempt to create a classification system that was more clinically relevant and could produce meaningful prognostic and treatment decisions.
 This system recognized differences in genetic, immunophenotype, molecular, and morphological features found through cytogenetic and molecular diagnostics tests.
 This subtyping helps determine the prognosis and the most appropriate treatment for each specific case of ALL.

 The WHO subtypes related to ALL are: